ps-manish/GLAB-908.7.1-SecurityCulture/README.md

 ### Physical Security
 Security culture: Measures to secure physical assets and prevent unauthorized access to sensitive areas. <br>
 Physical home: Installing and maintaining security cameras, alarms, and other devices to deter burglars and detect unauthorized access. <br>

+##Fun Activity

+Create a cybersecurity-themed crossword puzzle or word search for your friends or colleagues to solve.
+Use terms related to security culture, password management, access control, incident response plans, risk assessments, third-party management, and physical security.